Song Indexing / Track Separations

 The material must have obvious silent spaces between songs or parts.
 (See Ilust.
 1)

-IMPORTANT: It must be obvious where songs start and stop.
+It must be obvious where songs start and stop.
 If the music itself, like a "live" classical music performance, has lots of starts and stops, I will not be able to index it or index

 it accurately.
 (See Illust.
 2).
 I cannot index recordings where the songs blend into each other as well.
 In these cases, each tape or record will come back as just one long track for side A, and another track for side B. For instance: